Riboe/EverythingSharp/README.md

 # EverythingSharp
-A simple C# wrapper around the Everything SDK from Voidtools.
+A simple C# wrapper around the [Everything SDK](https://www.voidtools.com/support/everything/sdk/) from Voidtools.

+## Requirements
-Requires Everything to be installed to work.
+Everything must be installed an running.